How the Service Works

 Configuring Your Web Browser to Use Your Proxy

-See How to How to Change Web Browser Proxy Settings for links to proxy configuration instructions for specific browsers.
+See How to Change Web Browser Proxy Settings for links to proxy configuration instructions for specific browsers.
 The easiest way to use a browser, once you’ve signed up with ProxyMesh, is to add your IP address from the dashboard, and then tell your browser to use our proxy auto-configuration URL, which you can find in your dashboard.

 Streaming Video or Playing Online Games